RoStrap/rostrap.github.io/docs/Libraries.md

 # Overview

-What follows is an overview of the libraries RoStrap provides:
+What follows is an overview of the [libraries installable by RoStrap](https://github.com/RoStrap/Libraries/blob/master/Libraries.lua):

 ## RoStrap-owned Libraries
 #### Classes